Hanna Björck

 Research

 • The long-term interest of my team is to investigate the pathological and molecular mechanism underlying aneurysmal disease.
-Specifically, we focus on ascending aortic aneurysms (AscAA), both degenerative forms and aneurysm occurring in association with bicuspid aortic valve disease, with specific interest in endothelial integrity and flow-dependent vascular effects.
+Specifically, we focus on ascending aortic aneurysms (AscAA), both degenerative forms and aneurysm occurring in association with bicuspid aortic valve disease, with specific interest in the role of endothelial cells.
 Our studies are translational and includes epidemiological studies on a large and unique patient cohort, combined with molecular /in vitro/ using modern techniques.

 Ascending aortic aneurysm (AscAA) is a silent disease and a potentially fatal condition if aortic wall rupture or dissection occurs.
 AscAA entails destructive changes of the medial layer of the aortic wall but the precise pathogenic mechanism behind its development is unclear.
 The most significant risk factor for AscAA formation, however, is being born with a bicuspid aortic valve (BAV), with as many as 50% of all BAV patients requiring